 (A PDF copy of the application form is here.)

-Any questions about the preparation of tenure and promotion materials should be directed first to the chair of the department tenure and promotion committee and then to the appropriate Dean.
+Questions about the preparation of tenure and promotion materials should be directed first to the chair of the department tenure and promotion committee and then to the appropriate dean.

-- Form with name, rank, years at John Carroll University, rank/tenure history, action requested by this process.
+- Form with name, rank, years at John Carroll University, rank/tenure history, and action requested by this process.
 This form will be supplied by the Office of the Provost and Academic Vice President.
-Download the application form here.

 - Recommendation of the Committee of Academic Deans (to be added later).

-- Recommendation and confirmation of a vote from the department tenure and promotion committee (whose members should be listed), including a statement on the overall contribution of the candidate to the department and University.
+- Recommendation and confirmation of a vote from the department tenure and promotion committee (whose members should be listed), including an evaluative statement detailing the candidate’s performance in the areas of teaching, scholarship and service, and the evidence to support the evaluation.
 Any evaluations of scholarship by external evaluators should be included here as well.

 - Candidate’s summary statement, including the rationale for the action being requested, as well as separate sections about Teaching Effectiveness, Research/Scholarship, and Service.
-The entire statement should comprise no more than 10 to 12 pages.
+The entire statement should comprise no more than ten to twelve pages.

 - Copy of department tenure policy and/or promotion policy.